-This way of operating refers to the use of a source, in this case a power supply of series PSI 9000 WR 3U, and a sink, in this case a series ELR 9000 electronic load.
-The source and the sink function alternately in order to test a device, such as a battery, by deliberately charging and discharging it as part of a functional or final test.
+This way of operating refers to the use of a source, in this case a power supply of this series PSI 9000 2U, and a sink, for example a series ELR 9000 electronic load.
+The source and the sink function alternately in order to test a device, such as a battery, by deliberate charging and discharging as part of a functional or final test

 The user can decide whether the system is operated manually or the power supply only as the dominant unit or both devices should be controlled by PC.
-We recommend to focus on the power supply, which is intended to control the load via the Share Bus connection.
-The two quadrants operation is only suitable for constant voltage operation (CV).
+We recommend to focus on the power supply, which is intended to control the load's behavior regarding voltage and current via the Share Bus connection.

+Two quadrant operation is only suitable for constant voltage operation (CV).